 Jacob sits on the couch in quiet contemplation as rain falls outside and a sharp blue light cuts into the room from a low angle.
 In a montage set to a slowly beating heart, the most significant memories of Jacob's life come flooding back in grainy 16mm.

 The heartbeat stops.
 The rain has ended.
 Jacob awakens and finds Gabe sitting on the steps, bathed in heavenly morning light.
 The little boy takes his father by the hand and leads him upstairs, and the image dips to white.

 We are back in Vietnam.
-Having succumbed to his stab wound, Jacob lies dead on a stretcher in a field hospital, his prone body still enough to have been carved from stone, with the faint hint of a smile upon his face.
+Having succumbed to his injuries, Jacob lies dead on a stretcher in a field hospital, his prone body still enough to have been carved from stone, with the faint hint of a smile upon his face.
 “He looks kind of peaceful,” says a medic as he removes one of Jacob’s dog tags.

 Religion uses iconography to tell stories of life, death and redemption where traditional language is insufficient and personal experience with a system of belief isn't required.
-Symbols are therefore necessarily universal as well as mysterious, and only when coupled with a text or transferred to a personal object or sign do they become specific.
+Symbols are necessarily universal as well as mysterious, and only when coupled with a text or image or transferred to a personal object or sign do they become specific.
 Jacob's Ladder inverts this formula by taking the universal experience of dying — in a narrative lifted from The Tibetan Book of the Dead — and using specific symbols to imbue it with a deeper, more personal meaning.